icstechsales/think2019lab-domino-nodejs/_docs/ex1/ex1b.md

     });
     ```

     You can change the call to add fields you want returned.
 The domino-db API currently has no way to give you a list of what fields are available, so you'll need to use the Notes client to get those.
+You don't have to open the Notes client for this lab (although you are welcome to do so; the password is `passw0rd`).
 Here are some of the fields in the document:

     ![](../images/ex1b/doc-fields.jpg)